-In our recent studies, we have synthesized and presented an approach for $C{60}/\text{or } C{70}$ -(antenna)x type fullerene-chromophore dyads,^{24,25} triads, and pentaads^{31,32} using a $C{60}/\text{or } C{70}(A)$ -keto-DPAF-C9(D) assembly structure in femtosecond measurements, where DPAF-C9 represents 9,9-di(3,5,5-trimethylhexyl)-2-diphenylaminofluorene.
-This acceptor-donor (A-D) design as that of $C{60}(>DPAF-C_9)$ 1 (Fig. 1) takes the advantage of both $C{60}>$ and DPAF-C9 being active in linear and nonlinear photonic processes.24 Its photoresponsive activity was verified by intramolecular energy/or electron-transfer processes and found to occur in an ultrafast rate of <130 fs.25 In benzonitrile (PhCN), an electron-transfer process was found to dominate the photophysical events exhibiting the charge-separated (CS) state $C{60}^{---}(>DPAF^{+-}C_n)$ (Fig. 1) in a long life-time.31 A closely linked molecular nanostructure with periconjugation between C{60} and the carbonyl moiety of DPAF- C_n in a spacing distance of only ~3.5 Å (ref.
-25) and the concurrence of keto-enol tautomerism at the conjugation bridge29 were the reason for the observed ultrafast photoresponsive rate.
-The latter leads to the creation of partial conjugation between the e--accepting C{60} and covalently linked e--donating DPAF- C_n , separated by only one carbon atom (C{61}) which makes the photoinduced intramolecular electron-transfer very efficient and ultrafast.
+In our recent studies, we have synthesized and presented an approach of C60/or C70-(antenna)x type fullerene-chromophore dyads,^{24,25} triads, and pentaads^{31,32} using C60/or C70(A)-keto-DPAF-C9(D) assembly structure in femtosecond measurements, where DPAF-C9 represents 9,9-di(3,5,5-trimethylhexyl)-2-diphenylaminofluorene.
+This acceptor-donor (A-D) design as that of C{60} (>DPAF-C9) 1 (Fig. 1) takes the advantage of both C{60} and DPAF-C9 being active in linear and nonlinear photonic processes.24 Its photoresponsive activity was verified by intramolecular energy/or electron-transfer processes and found to occur in an ultrafast rate of <130 fs.25 In benzonitrile (PhCN), electron-transfer process found to dominate was photophysical events giving the charge-separated (CS) state C{60}^{-} (>DPAF+·-C_n) (Fig. 1) in a long life-time.31 A closely linked molecular nanostructure with periconjugation between C{60} and the carbonyl moiety of DPAF-C_n in a spacing distance of only ~ 3.5 Å25 and the concurrence of keto-enol tautomerism at the conjugation bridge29 were reasoned for the observed ultrafast photoresponsive rate.
+The latter leads to the creation of partial conjugation between the e-accepting C60 and covalently linked edonating DPAF-C_n, separated by only one carbon atom

-Fig. 1 Conjugation structure of C{60} (>DPAF-C9) 1 at the keto conjunction, where the keto-enol isomerization resonance31 is omitted, showing optical absorption wavelength ranges of the donor and acceptor moieties and the photoinduced intramolecular e--transfer at a close distance of only a few Å leading to the formation of a molecularly polarized charge-separated state.
+Fig. 1 Conjugation structure of C60(>DPAF- C_9) 1 at the keto conjunction, where the resonance31 isomerization is keto-enol showing optical absorption omitted, wavelength ranges of the donor and acceptor moieties and the photoinduced intramolecular e-transfer in a close distance of only few Å leading to the formation of a molecularly polarized charge-separated state.